Blog>Cost Guides>How much does stair lift installation cost?

 The smooth running of your installation is an additional cost that can affect the year on year price of the investment.
 The same goes for stairlift maintenance too.

-Stairlifts should be inspected by a qualified stairlift engineer every six months and serviced annually.
-Most stairlift companies will offer a warranty on new installs, which would cover servicing.
-After the warranty runs out you would need to pay a stairlift technician or engineer to service it.
+Stairlifts should be inspected by a qualified engineer every six months and serviced annually.
+Most stairlift companies offer a warranty on new installations, which covers servicing.
+After the warranty runs out, you would need to pay a stairlift technician or engineer to service it.

 A stairlift service cost is usually charged at an hourly rate, with the exact cost depending on the type of stairlift you have and what type of servicing it requires.